mdn/content/files/en-us/web/guide/printing/index.md

 ## Using media queries to improve layout

-You can use the CSS {{cssxref("@media")}} at-rule to set a different appearance for your web page when it's printed on paper and when it is displayed on the screen.
+You can use the CSS {{cssxref("@media")}} at-rule to set a different appearance for your webpage when it is printed on paper and when it is displayed on the screen.
 The `print` option sets the styles that will be used when the content is printed.

 Add this at the end of your stylesheet.
 Note that specificity and precedence rules still apply: